The Journal Of Nutrition And Food Sciences

 Manuscript content and accuracy are the responsibility of the author(s).
 Manuscripts in the Full-length original research category must be original contributions.

-The journal dose not tolerate plagiarism and authors are strongly advised to check for plagiarism using anti-plagiarism software such as Crosscheck, Turn it in and iThenticate before submission.
+The journal does not tolerate plagiarism and authors are strongly advised to check for plagiarism using anti-plagiarism software such as Crosscheck, Turnitin and authenticate before submission.
+The similarity index needs to be less than 25 in the text.
+It is advisable to avoid using AI in writing the manuscript.
+Please refer to the section on the use of Generative AI in Scientific Writing

 The authors are advised to be compliant with basic research ethics and general publication ethics.
 Research papers derived from quantitative or qualitative studies involving humans/animals must have received ERC/IRB approval and the reference number of the proposal and the name of the ERC/IRB need to be submitted.